Contact Us +9779802027652

 The journey begins by going to Pashupatinath Temple which is one of the holiest Hindu temples in the world that is dedicated to Lord Shiva.
 This temple is located on the banks of the Bagmati River and is not only a place of worship but it is also a UNESCO World Heritage Site.
 This temple is known for its sacred rituals, stunning pagoda-style architecture that will amaze you, and vibrant spiritual atmosphere making you feel peace, and so it is definitely a must see destination, especially for first-time visitors.

 Next up in our journey, we have Boudhanath Stupa which is one of the largest Buddhist stupas in the world and it is also a UNESCO World Heritage Site.
-This Stupa is white-domed structure that is adorned with prayer flags fluttering in the wind, and is a spiritual and cultural heart of Tibetan Buddhism.
-The stupa has the all-seeing eyes of the Buddha and is painted on all four sides which symbolizes wisdom and enlightenment, that these all-seeing eyes are watching over the world with compassion.
+This Stupa is a white-domed structure that is adorned with prayer flags fluttering in the wind, and is a spiritual and cultural heart of Tibetan Buddhism.
+The stupa has the all-seeing eyes of the Buddha and is painted on all four sides which symbolizes wisdom and enlightenment, it is also believed that these all-seeing eyes are watching over the world with compassion.

 Whether you are a person who is seeking spiritual solace, cultural immersion, or simply a serene escape, Boudhanath Stupa is definitely a place to visit, it is a place that captivates visitors with its tranquil ambiance and profound spirituality.
 It’s an experience that will for sure linger in the heart of you for a long time even after the journey ends.
 This is why we placed this location on the second of our journey list of our Kathamandu Heritage Tour.